The Community Foundation of Greater Memphis currently seeks a Director of Finance.

 - Actively addressing the needs of the community; and

 - Encouraging philanthropy and the growth of charitable resources among individuals, families, businesses, and community institutions.

 The Community Foundation has many audiences – donors, professional advisors, nonprofits, students seeking scholarships, and the public in general.

-- Proficient computer skills – in particular, knowledge of Microsoft Office and database management – and a willingness to learn and ability to master new software programs easily;
+- Proficient computer skills – in particular, knowledge of Microsoft Office and database management – and a willingness to learn new software programs;

 A successful candidate will demonstrate:

-- High degree of initiative and responsibility necessary to manage a variety of projects simultaneously;
+- The initiative and responsibility necessary to manage a variety of projects simultaneously;

-- High level of organizational skills, self-motivation, and flexibility in changing circumstances;
+- Organizational skills, self-motivation, and flexibility in changing circumstances;

 - Integrity, judgment, and discretion in working with confidential information;